Anonymous-author-code/RHSS/readme.md

 This repository contains the code used for the experiments in the paper "Learning Local Rewriting from the Perspective of Group Mining"

 During the search for solutions, RHSS repeditatly "destroys" routing problem solutions and then "repairs" them using deep neural network models with attention mechanism.
 The models are trained via reinforcement learning.
-In contrast to many existing machine learning based approaches for solving routing problems, RHSS is able to profit from longer runtimes (> 60s) and can be applied to real world-sized routing problem instances.

 ## Requirements

-NLNS requires python (>= 3.6) and the following python packages:
+RHSS requires python (>= 3.6) and the following python packages:

 - numpy
 - pytorch (we used version 1.3.1 for evaluating RHSS)